Call for Abstracts

 Definition: Ongoing trials that have not reached pre-specified endpoints for analysis.

 Case Report (eligible for designation as e-poster only)

 Definition: Detailed report of symptoms, signs, diagnosis, treatment and follow up of an individual patient.

 Late-Breaking Abstract (LBA) Submission

-Definition: LBA designation will only be given to clinically relevant prospective studies in which data is not available at the time of abstract placeholder submission due to study timelines.
+Definition: LBA designation will only be given to prospective randomized studies or original research that have practice changing potential for which data is not available at the time of abstract placeholder submission due to study timelines.